What is a Research Report?

 - Uses statistical tools and software to analyze data comprehensively

-- Common in fields like economics and social sciences.
+- Common in fields such as economics and the social sciences.

 7. Review or Literature Survey Reports